hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 in a Route 53 Alias record).
 * `id` - The RDS instance ID.
 * `instance_class`- The RDS instance class.
+* `latest_restorable_time` - The latest time, in UTC [RFC3339 format](https://tools.ietf.org/html/rfc3339#section-5.8), to which a database can be restored with point-in-time restore.
 * `maintenance_window` - The instance maintenance window.
 * `multi_az` - If the RDS instance is multi AZ enabled.
 * `name` - The database name.